entity-schema/predicates/README.md

 }
 ```

-### Const Property Schema
+### ConstPropertySchema

 [src/predicates/const-property-schema.ts](/src/predicates/const-property-schema.ts)

-A `TypedSchema` used as a discriminator - a property which must match a certain
+A `StringSchema` used as a discriminator - a property which must match a certain
 value

 The `enum` property array must have a single item which matches the value